Note

 distribution_1_2

-We could also use the generic SPDistribution
+we can use the generic GEMSEO class SPDistribution

 distribution_1_2 = create_distribution(